Indigenous Traditions and Ecology Bibliography

 Wright, Ronald.
 Stolen Continents: The New World through Indian Eyes.
 London: Penguin, 1993.

 Yachir, Faysal.
-Mining in Africa Today.
+Mining in Africa Today: Strategies and Prospects.
 Tokyo: University Nations University Press, 1988.

 Yellowtail, Thomas, and Michael Fitzgerald.
 Yellowtail: Crow Medicine Man and Sun Dance Chief, an Autobiography.
 Norman, Okla.: University of Oklahoma Press, 1991.

 Young, David, Grant Ingram, and Lise Swartz.
-Cry of the Eagle.
+Cry of the Eagle: Encounters with a Cree Healer.
 Toronto: University of Toronto Press, 1989.

 Young, Diana.
 "Water as Country on the Pitjantjatjara Yankunytjatjara Lands South Australia."
 Worldviews: Environment, Culture, Religion 10, no. 2 (2006): 239-258.